kasprlab/svelte-feedback-app-2/README.md

-# Project Notes
+# Project notes

-This is second attempt to build feedback all in svelte with GitHub
+This is the second attempt to build feedback all in svelte with GitHub

 ---